KunalTiwary/SystemDesign/README.md

-# SystemDesign coded in Node JS
+# SystemDesign coded in NodeJS